-Full-time and Part-time Employees working 20 hours or more each week regularly are eligible for paid vacation.
-Call/Per Diem and Temporary Employees are not entitled to paid vacation time.
-Vacation shall be cumulative up to the prescribed 30 day maximum accrual.
+Full-time and Part-time Employees working at least 20 hours per week regularly are eligible for paid vacation.
+Part-time employees working less than 20 hours per week regularly, Call/Per Diem and Temporary Employees are not entitled to paid vacation time.
+Vacation shall be cumulative up to the prescribed 240 hours maximum accrual.
 There shall be no further accrual following the maximum stated.
 Vacation following maximum accrual will be on a "use it or lose it" basis.